Trade Secret Registry Number

 The idea of the higher reporting limit is to reduce the additional burden associated with covering more chemicals.
 As one might expect, both chemical manufacturers and community/environmental groups like some of these changes more than others.

 In September of 2009, the Obama administration unveiled broad proposals to reform TSCA and give the EPA the ability to ban or restrict unsafe chemicals.
-Supporting legistlation was announced by US Senators Frank Lautenberg (Democrat, NJ) and James Jeffords (Independent-VT) in 2010, but after a number of hearings and stakeholer sessions, the bill died amidst industry opposition.
-The EPA did announce its intention to reject a certain type of confidentiality claim, known as Confidential Business Information (CBI), on the identity of chemicals, but this minor change does nothing to take unsafe chemicals off the market.
+Supporting legislation was announced by US Senators Frank Lautenberg (Democrat, NJ) and James Jeffords (Independent-VT) in 2010, but after a number of hearings and stakeholer sessions, the bill died amidst industry opposition.
+The EPA did announce its intention to reject a certain type of confidentiality claim, known as Confidential Business Information (CBI), on the identity of chemicals, but this minor change would do nothing to take unsafe chemicals off the market.
 After considerable effort, on June 22, 2016, the Frank R. Lautenberg Chemical Safety for the 21st Century Act was signed which made many needed improvements although it fell far short of the original goals.
 Under the revisions, the following changes were made: